 - A student collaborates with other students planning or engaged in any form of academic dishonesty.

-- A student turns in work, which is represented as a cooperative effort, when in fact they did not contribute their fair share of the effort.
+- A student turns in work that is represented as a cooperative effort when in fact they did not contribute their fair share of the effort.

 - A student does not use proper methods of documentation.
-For example, students should enclose borrowed information in quotation marks; acknowledge material that they have abstracted, paraphrased or summarized; cite the source of such material by listing the author, title of work, publication, and page reference.
+For example, students should enclose borrowed information in quotation marks; acknowledge material that they have abstracted, paraphrased or summarized; and cite the source of such material by listing the author, the title of the work, the publication in which it appeared, and the page reference.

 This list is not intended to be exhaustive.
 To seek clarification, students should ask the professor or assistant in instruction for guidance.

-Note: PhD students should refer to the Graduate School Policies and Procedures webpage for a link to the full text of the Academic and Professional Integrity Policy for Graduate Students.
+Note: PhD students should refer to the Graduate School Policies & Procedures webpage for a link to the full text of the Academic and Professional Integrity Policy for Graduate Students.